faroedev/faroe.dev/pages/index.md

 )
 ```

-Some limitations and downsides:

-1. Users are identified with their email address.
-Username-only sign-in is not supported.
-2. Only password authentication is supported.
-Passkey support is planned.
-We have no immediate plans to support social logins.
+Only password authentication is supported.
+Support for passkeys and 2FA are planned but there are no immediate plans to add social login (e.g. Sign in with Google).

-Read the [Overview]() page to get started.
+Read the [Overview](/faroe-server/overview) page to get started.